Skip to main content

 Committee

-Jane Linn: Co-Chair
+Jane Linn: Committee member

 Kia Ora, The Buzz is a result of big dreams, inspired and motivated families, and many hours of hard work.
 It is a huge privilege to watch the young people blossom in this environment.
 I am a passionate advocate of inclusion for everyone and I see young people with diverse needs as positive contributors to our workplaces and communities, they are the ‘icing on the cake’.
 My varied background is in nursing, social work, and teaching, and when I’m not ‘Buzzing’ or teaching, you will probably find me on the tennis court, biking, swimming, or enjoying precious family time.